rohitgang/rohitgang.github.io/_posts/2019-07-03-frauddetect.md

 This summer I was determined to learn machine learning algorithms.
 As one of the first projects, I took up Credit Card Fraud Detection.
 The data used for this is retrieved from Kaggle.

 When I looked at the data, I realised that the data was heavily PCA'd.
-I did get rid of nan values in the dataset.
+As you can see, there is no correlation between the features

 ![PCA'd dataset](/images/pca.JPG)

-As you can see, there is no correlation between the features.
-I replaced the nan's with the average of that column.
+I did get rid of nan values in the dataset.I replaced the nan's with the average of that column.

 I used scikit learn's random forest classification model to predict the transaction as either a fraud and not fraud.
 But before doing that, I checked the composition of my data.

 I realised that 98% of the transactions were classsified as non-fraud.
 Running a classification model on such a dataset would result in all or most of the transactions being classified as non-fraud due to the imbalance.

-To oversome this, I undersampled the majority class (non-fraud) using the `pandas.DataFrame.sample`
+To overcome this, I undersampled the majority class (non-fraud) using the `pandas.DataFrame.sample`

 ![Resampled Dataset](/images/resample.JPG)